omdevteam/om/docs/docs/advanced_documentation.md

     external programs are usually opened and initialized in this function.

   * **process_data**: this function is executed on each processing node when data is retrieved from the data source.
-The retrieved data gets ...ed to this function as an argument.
+The retrieved data gets passed to this function as an argument.

     All the logic related to the processing of a single data event should be